 Every country has a wealth of historical sites, monuments and houses to visit, and learning more about your local history can be a great way to usher in a complete change of scenery in your life on a regular basis.
 It can be incredibly relaxing to wander around a rambling country house or ruined castle and let your imagination run riot, especially if you’re a fan of historical novels or swashbuckling tales.
 Switching off from the everyday and escaping into a completely different environment is a great way to bring those stress levels right down.

 Not only is yoga good for you physically, it’s ideal for combating stress too.
 Gentle enough to be done by anyone, regardless of age or current physical fitness, yoga gives you the time you need to stop for a while and focus on yourself and your own physical, mental and spiritual needs, rather than on what other people want from you.
-Yoga has been used for centuries to instil a sense of calm and serenity, so it’s not surprising that it’s one of the world’s most popular relaxing hobbies.
+Yoga has been used for centuries to instill a sense of calm and serenity, so it’s not surprising that it’s one of the world’s most popular relaxing hobbies.

 You can’t move for cookery programmes on television these days, but instead of watching someone else do it, why not get into the kitchen and start rattling some pots and pans yourself?
 Cooking can be incredibly therapeutic and relaxing hobby, and not only that – you also (hopefully!) end up with something delicious to share with the family, even if it’s ‘a bit crispy’ around the edges!